Mr-Coxall/Air-Gapped-CS-Lab/coder/README.md

   UPDATE users SET username = 'fred.smith' WHERE username = 'fredsmith';
   ```
   - \q to get out of a psql command

+## CPP Extension

+- MS will not open source the CPP debigging extension
+- you therefore need to dwnload it, upload it to your VSCode instance and then install
+- here is the link: https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools